rdivahar/teststack-white/README.md

-# VisionStore Desktop Automation
+# Desktop Automation

-This Repository contains the Test Automation Framework which is used to automate the Jesta's Vision Store Desktop Application using Test Stack White.
+This Repository contains the Test Automation Framework which is used to automate the Desktop Application using Test Stack White.